-For example, the qualifying regulatory capital to cover operational risks for EU nonbank SDs is not comparable to the CFTC's requirement of qualifying capital in an amount equal to at least 8 percent of the nonbank SD's uncleared swap margin amount.
-The Proposed Order claims that the EU capital rules impose capital and liquidity requirements that may compensate for the lack of direct comparison to the 8 percent uncleared swap margin requirement.
-For example, the EU capital rules require that EU nonbank SDs calculate capital charges for operational risk as a separate component of the total risk exposure amount.29 Moreover, the EU capital rules impose separate liquidity requirements designed so that the EU nonbank SDs can meet short- and long-term obligations.30
+For example, the qualifying regulatory capital to cover operational risks for PRA-designated UK nonbank SDs is not comparable to the CFTC's requirement of qualifying capital in an amount equal to at least 8 percent of the nonbank SD's uncleared swap margin amount.
+The Proposed Order claims that the UK PRA capital rules impose capital and liquidity requirements that may compensate for the lack of direct comparison to the 8 percent uncleared swap margin requirement.
+Moreover, the UK PRA capital rules require that PRA-designated UK nonbank SDs calculate capital charges for operational risk as a separate component of the total risk exposure amount.
+As a result, the CFTC believes that the inclusion of an operational risk charge in the PRA-designated UK nonbank SD's total risk exposure and the existence of separate liquidity requirements will achieve a comparable outcome.